Get Certified.

 Emergency First Aid & CPR

-Basic one-day course offering an overview of first aid and cardiopulmonary resuscitation (CPR) skills for the workplace or home.
-Includes the latest first aid and CPR guidelines.
-Meets OHS regulations for Basic First Aid.
-Exceeds competitors’ standards by including injury prevention content, CPR and AED.
+Basic one-day course offering lifesaving first aid and cardiopulmonary resuscitation (CPR) skills for the workplace or home.
+Course meets legislation requirements for provincial/territorial worker safety and insurance boards and includes the latest first aid and CPR guidelines.

 Instructor